shred/acme4j/src/doc/docs/usage/renewal.md

 ### Cancelling Auto-Renewals

-Use `Order.cancelAutoRenewal()` to terminate automatical certificate renewals.
+Use `Order.cancelAutoRenewal()` to terminate automatic certificate renewals.